Ecuador is an absolutely stunning country.

 How do you make the most of it?
-I don’t recommend cramming everything in Ecuador has to offer in those 10 days.
+I don’t recommend cramming everything any country has to offer in 10 days.
 You’d just be checking off lists, not really experiencing the area.
-Instead, I recommend focusing on a region and getting to know it.
+Instead, I always try to focus on a region and get to know it a bit better.

-So here’s a great 10 day Ecuador itinerary, for anyone who loves mountains, lakes, waterfalls, and hikes!
+So here’s a perfect 10 day Ecuador itinerary, for anyone who loves mountains, lakes, waterfalls, and hikes!

 Note: There are a lot of high altitude physical activities involved here.
 If you’re not able bodied or in reasonably good shape, it may be harder for you to follow along exactly.
 Not that you need to follow this exactly- these are all just suggestions!

-Quito is a beautiful, historical, colonial city, a UNESCO world heritage city, and also the capital of Ecuador (here are more interesting facts about Quito).
+Quito is a beautiful, historical, colonial city, a UNESCO world heritage city, and also the capital of Ecuador.
 Many travelers will tell you to spend less time here and more time in, like, Baños but I completely disagree.
 This city is a great place for food and history, is not as touristy as other cities in Ecuador, and you can be safe if you follow the basic safety rules that you should be following in any country.